selnekovic/sgtm-bash-script-azure/README.md

 3. Choose **location** (number or name) and enter your **container config string** when prompted.
 4. Confirm to create resources and deploy.
 When finished, the script prints the production URL and health-check URL.

+## More control (step-by-step)

+If you prefer to run each command yourself (e.g. to tweak settings or inspect resources between steps), use the **step-by-step manual**: [sgtm_bash_azure_steps.sh](https://github.com/selnekovic/sgtm-bash-script-azure/blob/main/sgtm_bash_azure_steps.sh).
+It contains the same deployment as comments and copy-paste commands you can run one section at a time in Azure Cloud Shell.

 ## License and credits